hiddenSymmetries/simsopt/docs/source/fields.rst

 Example::

   import numpy as np
-  from simsopt.geo.curvexyzfourier import CurveXYZFourier from simsopt.field.coil import Current, Coil from simsopt.field.biotsavart import BiotSavart
+  from simsopt.geo import CurveXYZFourier from simsopt.field import Current, Coil from simsopt.field import BiotSavart

+  # Most of the classes defined in the submodules are imported one level
+  # higher automatically.
+So instead of simsopt.geo.curve.CurveXYZFourier,
+  # we use simsopt.geo.CurveXYZFourier.
+Similar is the case for classes
+  # such as Current, Coil etc., defined in the field module.

   curve = CurveXYZFourier(100, 1)  # 100 = Number of quadrature points, 1 = max Fourier mode number
   curve.x = [0, 0, 1., 0., 1., 0., 0., 0., 0.]  # Set Fourier amplitudes